 The security deposit shall be as specified in the Public Housing Lease.
 The family will pay a security deposit at the time of lease signing.
 In exceptional situations, the Housing Authority reserves the right to allow a new Tenant to pay their security deposit in two (2) payments.
 One-half shall be paid in advance and one-half with the second rent payment.
 This shall be at the sole discretion of the Housing Authority.
+The Director of Housing Operations or designee may consider an extension for time to pay.
+An extension of time may be approved (not to exceed twelve (12) months).

-In the case of a move within public housing, the security deposit for the first unit will be transferred to the second unit.
+In the case of a move within public housing, the security deposit for the new unit will remain the same as the previous unit.

 In the event there are costs attributable to the family for bringing the first unit into condition for re-renting, the family shall be billed for these charges.
+These charges must be paid within a twelve-month period.
+If prior debt is not satisfied within the prescribed period, the current lease will be terminated.